 You can integrate occupancy sensors into all your smart workplace technology.
 This includes workspace booking solutions, security solutions, and your building maintenance software.
 Occupancy sensors track who’s using your workplace and how often.
 This data helps workplace managers decide how to use the space (like whether to right-size the space or remodel certain areas).
 It helps security and front desk staff manage guests and visitors by tracking capacity and traffic flow.
 It helps your building cafeteria managers decide how much food to prepare on any given day, based on attendance trends.
 Knowing how many people are coming in, and when, helps your workplace be more proactive and responsible.

 - Touchless sign-in.
-Manage lobby traffic with touchless sign-in.
-This feature allows visitors to check-in when they arrive on-site and get a virtual ID badge with the right access levels.
-It should also alert the host of their arrival.
+Modernize your visitor sign-in process with touchless sign-in.
+This feature allows visitors to check-in before they arrive onsite, saving your front desk staff time, reducing hassle, and ensuring everyone has the right information.
+With a touchless sign-in method, your visitors will automatically get the right type of ID badge and access levels.
+It also alerts the host of their arrival.
 This ensures no one can slip through the cracks.